chesyya/baosky-plugin-api-generator/plugin-docs/language-extensions/language-server-extension-guide.md

 This pulls in the `vscode-languageserver` libraries.

-Below is a server implementation that uses the provided text document manager that synchronizes text documents by always sending incremental deltas from VS Code to the server.
+Below is a server implementation that uses the provided text document manager that synchronizes text documents by always sending incremental deltas from Baosky to the server.

 ```typescript
 import {